BitGnat/dmt-bitcoin/README.md

 ![dmt-bitcoin](pngs/mint_input.png)

-## dmt-bitcoin art
+## dmt-bitcoin collection

 The following png and gif images are provided to showcase the sets of the DMT-₿ITCOIN collection.

 collection static image: